Lasso and probabilistic inequalities for multivariate point processes: Applications to the Poisson and Aalen models

 then, since, almost surely,

 almost surely,

-The right hand term corresponds, up to the logarithmic term, to the sum of variance terms when estimating $\int_0^1 \p(x)f^*(x)\mathrm{d}x$ with $\frac{1}{M}\sum_{m=1}^M\int_0^1 \p(x) \mathrm{d}N\m_x$ for $\p\in S(a)$.
+The right-hand term corresponds, up to the logarithmic term, to the sum of variance terms when estimating $\int_0^1 \p(x)f_0(x)\,\mathrm{d}x$ with $\frac{1}{M}\sum_{m=1}^M\int_0^1 \p(x) \,\mathrm{d}N^{(m)}_x$ for $\p\in S(a)$.
 This means that the estimator adaptively achieves the best trade-off between a bias term and a variance term.
 The logarithmic term is the price to pay for adaptation.
+Furthermore, when $M\to+\infty$, the inequality of Corollary~\ref {Cor:oracle:poisson} holds with probability that goes to 1 at a polynomial rate.
 We refer the reader to \cite{RBR} for a deep discussion on optimality of such results.